 Hydro One is committed to delivering value to its customers by understanding customers' current and future needs and expectations so that the Company can continuously improve its service.
 This includes specific, measurable commitments that encompass all areas of service.
-In 2023, residential and small business customer satisfaction scores remained unchanged from 2022 at 87%, transmission customer satisfaction also remained unchanged from 2022 at 88%, and commercial and industrial satisfaction increased from 2022 from 74% to 82%.
+In 2024, compared with 2023, residential and small business customer satisfaction scores increased from 87% to 88%, transmission customer satisfaction decreased from 88% to 85%, and commercial and industrial satisfaction increased from 82% to 85%.

-Hydro One is on a multi-year journey to transform the customer experience by continuing to invest in technology such as interaction analytics, home energy insights, and automated performance scorecards for contact service representatives.
+Hydro One is on a multi-year journey to transform the customer experience by continuing to invest in technology such as interaction analytics, home energy insights, and automated performance scorecards for customer service representatives.